-Before getting jumping in and buying Bitcoin from any of these platforms it’s important to ensure you understand how Bitcoin wallets work.
-In order to receive your Bitcoin you’ll need to provide the Bitcoin broker you’ve chosen with a valid wallet address.
+Before jumping in and buying Bitcoin from any of these platforms it’s important to ensure you understand how Bitcoin wallets work.
+In order to receive your Bitcoin you’ll need to provide your chosen Bitcoin broker with a valid wallet address.

 You may also want to learn how to keep your coins safe and consider investing in a hardware wallet such as the Trezor or Ledger Nano S if you intend to purchase a large amount of Bitcoin.

 There are a number of factors to consider when selecting a Bitcoin broker:

 - Payment methods: It’s possible to purchase Bitcoin with payment methods such as BPAY.
 Some platforms allow users to buy Bitcoin in person at a local newsagent.
 Due to recent disruption from big four banks both POLi and credit/debit card purchases are generally unavailable in Australia, although some highly compliant platforms still provide POLi payments.

 - Fees: A Bitcoin broker will charge a fee for their service, which will vary from broker to broker.

 - ID verification requirements: All Bitcoin brokers operating in Australia are required to comply with Know Your Customer and Anti-Money Laundering laws, which means you’ll need to verify your identity before buying.
 The sole exception to this rule is LocalBitcoins, which makes it possible to purchase Bitcoin completely anonymously with cash in person.

 We'll now proceed to break down the best Bitcoin brokers for Australian investors: